thespyeye/Scanbot/README.md

 # Scanbot
 This code is very, very unfinished.
-I will update it tin the future as I make progress towards the code not being unfinished
+I will update it in the future as I make progress towards the code not being unfinished